PlatONnetwork/docs/docs/PlatON内置合约.md

 ### DelegationReward contract

 The contract is mainly used to deal with the business related to delegate income.
 When each user delegates a node, a delegation record will be generated, each delegation record will get dividends from the delegated node, the dividend amount is calculated from the node's income according to the dividend ratio set by the node to the delegator, the total dividends allocated will be divided equally according to the total delegations of the nodes, Each delegated unit will get a certain income, so the income that a single delegation can obtain is directly proportional to the delegated volume.
-In this process, at the end of each settlement cycle, the system will automatically calculate the dividend rewards of each candidate node to all its delegators, all dividend rewards will be immediately transferred to this contract for temporary storage, that is, the income obtained by each principal is first stored in this contract, it is necessary to wait for the user to initiate a transaction for receiving revenue.
+In this process, at the end of each Epoch, the system will automatically calculate the dividend rewards of each candidate node to all its delegators, all dividend rewards will be immediately transferred to this contract for temporary storage, that is, the income obtained by each principal is first stored in this contract, it is necessary to wait for the user to initiate a transaction for receiving revenue.
 At this time, the system will calculate how much delegation revenue this user has in this contract and immediately transfer it to the user's account.

 #### Contract interface

 1. Receive delegated rewards

-   This interface is used to extract delegated rewards that the user has not yet claimed, when a single user entrusts multiple nodes to generate multiple delegations, the interface can only process the rewards for 20 delegations at a time, the rest must be re-initiated to receive the operation (the rules for receiving 20 delegated rewards are sorted according to the number of settlement cycles that have not been claimed for each delegation, the more the number of unclaimed cycles, the priority to receive the delegated awards), if the number of delegated rewards waiting to be collected is less than 20, then directly collect all of them.
+   This interface is used to extract delegated rewards that the user has not yet claimed, when a single user entrusts multiple nodes to generate multiple delegations, the interface can only process the rewards for 20 delegations at a time, the rest must be re-initiated to receive the operation (the rules for receiving 20 delegated rewards are sorted according to the number of Epochs that have not been claimed for each delegation, the more the number of unclaimed cycles, the priority to receive the delegated awards), if the number of delegated rewards waiting to be collected is less than 20, then directly collect all of them.

    **Enter: **None